uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 A finished example of this tutorial can be found on github at [https://github.com/veramolabs/veramo-nodejs-tutorial](https://github.com/veramolabs/veramo-nodejs-tutorial)

+This tutorial has been updated to reflect the switch to ESM.
+Please take care to ensure you use proper ESM syntax in imports and commands.
+Also please carefully note `package.json` and `ts.config.json`.

 ### Prerequisites

 You need to have Node v14 or later installed.
 In this example, we use yarn as the package manager, but you can also use